Jaywalking: Switzerland

 In Switzerland, pedestrians are generally allowed to cross the street everywhere.
 They have priority on zebra crossings but should cross with care.
-However, they must use a pedestrian crossing, bridge or underpass if it is within 50 m.
+However, they must use a pedestrian crossing, bridge or underpass if it is within 50 metres (yards).
 Certain types of roads must not be entered by pedestrians, such as highways and motorways.
 Failure to comply is subject to a fine of 20 Swiss Francs.
 Likewise, crossing or bypassing of closed railway gates is prohibited.

 On motorways, fines may vary based on the situation.
-A driver driving at 100 km/h on a road with a 120 km/h speed limit, if the light visibility is 60 m and the braking distance is 65 m, may be fined for not noticing a person on the road.
+A driver driving at 100 km/h (60 mph) on a road with a 120 km/h (75 mph) speed limit, if the light visibility is 60 metres (200 feet) and the braking distance is 65 metres (210 feet), may be fined for not noticing a person on the road.
 Even if that person is suicidal, as in a court case in 2017, that fact does not matter.
 A fine of 210 Swiss francs fine is cheaper than the court costs.
 However, such circumstances may also be considered to be exceptional and unpredictable.